The porthole murder: Taking secrets to the breakers’ yard

 Headlines across the world blared the news that James Camb was guilty.
 Credit: NewsArchive

-At the time, British parliament teetered on the cusp of a “no-hanging bill”, resulting in Camb’s date with the gallows commuting into life imprisonment.
+At the time, British parliament teetered on the cusp of a 'no-hanging bill”, resulting in Camb’s date with the gallows commuting into life imprisonment.
 An appeal against convictions was immediately jettisoned by the court, yet James Camb wasn’t in jail for long.

-Released in September 1959, he changed his surname to Clark, and found employment as a waiter; attempting to keep a low profile for several years.
-Anyone who felt as though Camb was innocent swiftly changed their opinion, when he was later arrested in May 1967 for indecent offences against various school girls - one as young as 13.
+Anyone who felt as though Camb was innocent swiftly changed their opinion, when he was later arrested in May 1967 for indecent offences against various school girls – one as young as 13.
 Gibson's murderer was returned to prison just as the swinging 1960s erased his world from view.
 He resided at Her Majesty’s pleasure while MV Durban Castle fell under the welder’s torch.

 The world was a changed place upon his release from prison in 1978.
 Winston Churchill, the man who had commented on the abolishment of Britain’s death penalty with direct reference to James Camb’s actions was no longer alive.